LennartFr/hyperledgerenergy/README.md

 # Blockchain technology overview
 <p>

-It all started in October 2008 with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed Souble Spending, a key problem in electronic commerce)
+It all started in October 2008 with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed Double Spending, a key problem in electronic commerce, and revolutionized the world of Double-Entry Bookkeeping)

  ## The Blockchain Distributed Ledger